Mass mortality event: Muskoxen (2003), Canada

-Birds (2010)
+Birds (2010), Arkansas

 Shortly before midnight on New Year's Eve 2010, between 3,000 and 5,000 red-winged blackbirds fell from the sky in Beebe, Arkansas.
 Most died upon hitting the ground, but some were living but dazed.
 Laboratory tests were performed and the Arkansas Livestock and Poultry Commission, the National Wildlife Health Center in Madison, Wisconsin, and the University of Georgia's wildlife disease study group procured specimens of the dead birds.
 In addition to the blackbirds, a few grackles and starlings also fell from the sky in the same incident.
 A test report from the state poultry lab concluded that the birds had died from blunt trauma, with an unlicensed fireworks discharge being the likely cause.

-Seabirds and marine life (2010–2013)
+Seabirds and marine life (2010–2013), Gulf of Mexico

 The months-long Deepwater Horizon oil spill that began in April 2010 in the coastal waters of the Gulf of Mexico resulted in about 600,000 to 800,000 bird mortalities.
 Dolphins and other species of marine life continued to die in record numbers into 2013.

-Birds (2011)
+Birds (2011), Arkansas

 The Beebe, Arkansas bird deaths were repeated again on New Year's Eve of the following year, 2011, with the reported number of dead birds being 5,000.

 On 3 January 2011, more than five hundred starlings, red-winged blackbirds, and sparrows fell dead in Pointe Coupee Parish, Louisiana.

 On 5 January, "hundreds" of dead turtle doves were found at Faenza, Italy.
 According to Italian news agencies, a huge number of the birds were found to have blue stains on their beaks that may have been caused by paint or hypoxia.

 Over the weekend of 8–9 January, "over a hundred" dead birds were found clustered together on a California highway, while "thousands of dead gizzard shad" (a species of fish) turned up in the harbors of Chicago.

-Fish (2011)
+Fish (2011), Brazil

 Between 28 December 2010 and 3 January 2011, 100 tons of dead fish washed ashore on the Brazilian coast.

 On 3 January, an estimated two million dead fish were found floating in the Chesapeake Bay in Maryland.

 On 7 March, millions of small fish, including anchovies, sardines, and mackerel, were found dead in the area of King Harbor at Redondo Beach, California.
 An investigation by the authorities within the area concluded that the sardines had become trapped within the harbor and depleted the ambient oxygen, which resulted in the deaths.
 The authorities stated that the event was "unusual, but not unexplainable".

-Cows (2011)
+Cows (2011), Wisconsin

 On 14 January, approximately two hundred cows were found dead in a field in Stockton, Wisconsin.
 The owner of the cattle has told deputies that he suspected the animals died of infectious bovine rhinotracheitis (IBR), or bovine virus diarrhea (BVD).
 Authorities in Wisconsin sent samples from the carcasses to labs in Madison in order to determine cause of death.